sccgov/blt-behat/README.md

 ## Installation and usage

-To use this plugin, you must already have a Drupal project using BLT 12 or higher.
+Note: To use this plugin, you must already have a Drupal project using BLT 12 or higher.

+# Add this plugin

 In your project, require the plugin with Composer:

 `composer require acquia/blt-behat`

+# Initialize Config

+Run the recipe to initialize the necessary behat files / directories

+`blt recipes:behat:init`

+# Write Test(s)

+Write at least one BLT feature and place inside the tests/behat/features directory

 # License